-We see two notable changes after this clustering of all samples from the same CDN.
-First, the majority of the unknown Fastly websites (105) are re-classified as Cubic.
-Second, there is a similar shift with Cloudflare websites: 362 websites are re-classified as BBR.
-In Fig. 17, we visually show the partial output of the clustering of Fastly results.
+Fastly results.
 The yellow vertical dotted line shows the clustering distance threshold used.
 The labels on the green lines indicate the final label given to all traces in each cluster and the number of traces in the cluster.
 The boxes on the left show some example traces in each cluster, along with their initial label.
 For example, in the cluster labeled 'cubic (N=151)', 20% of these traces are Cubic traces so this cluster is labelled Cubic.
 It is encouraging that the these traces are highly similar and are clearly Cubic traces based on manual inspection.
 Similarly, the process does a good job keeping the 'unknown' label for unusual traces.

 There are two benefits of this clustering step.
 First, we can validate the results of our classification.
 Looking at the dendrograms of the output we can visualize how close samples are to each other and can see at what distance threshold similar samples are clustered together (highlighting the interpretability of CCAnalyzer results).
 We expect like traces to end up close together, while dissimilar traces to be far apart.
-Second, which we demonstrate in Fig. 17, it can help classify false negative unknowns as actually known CCAs.
+Second, which we demonstrate in Fig. 18, it can help classify false negative unknowns as actually known CCAs.